jbartelh/advent-of-code-2020/README.md

 4b  passports-with-valid-fields   Count the number of valid passports - those that have all required fields and valid values.
 Continue to treat cid as optional.
 In your batch file, how many passports are valid?
 5   highest-seat                  As a sanity check, look through your list of boarding passes.
 What is the highest seat ID on a boarding pass?
 5b  missing-seat                  What is the ID of your seat?
+6   sum-of-anyone-yes             For each group, count the number of questions to which anyone answered "yes".
+What is the sum of those counts?
+6b  sum-of-everyone-yes           For each group, count the number of questions to which everyone answered "yes".
+What is the sum of those counts?

 clj -A:run 1
 964875